jekyll/jekyll/docs/_docs/windows.md

 sudo apt-get update -y && sudo apt-get upgrade -y
 ```

-Now we can install Ruby(2.3).
+Now we can install Ruby.
 First we need to add the repository list from BrightBox.

 ```
 sudo apt-add-repository ppa:brightbox/ruby-ng